glenkim/predictions/README.md

 Getting Started
 ---------------

 1)  Download your responses csv files from Google Drive.
+Massage any inconsistencies in data by hand (you might not notice these until you start seeing errors in step 3).

 2)  Create your match outcome files.